 ‘Teacher, ooh, ooh, here,’’ he uses a mocking tone.
 “The teacher made it an unspoken rule to only call on her three times per class.
 I remember the moment that I first thought she wasn’t that bad.
 Mr. Wellington called on me.
 He asked me something about Tom Sawyer or Huck Finn, I don’t remember, the important thing was it was some Mark Twain book that I hadn’t read.

 “Your mother of course had read it, probably for the eighth time.
 Hell, for all I knew she slept with the books he assigned.
 I could imagine the book lying on the pillow beside her as she slept.
 I could see it.
 Anyway.
 Wellington.
-He call’s me.
+He calls me.
 I have no clue.
 I had just grasped the concept that Mark Twain wasn’t even his real name,” he laughs, “but I’m sitting there, everyone is staring at me, waiting.
 Waiting for me to say something, anything.
-And Mr. Wellington’s one of the teachers that won’t call on another student until you give him an answer.
+And Mr. Wellington’s one of the teachers who won’t call on another student until you give him an answer.
 God help you if it’s the wrong answer.
 ‘Well, Mr. Morris?’ he said.
 I’m lost, I’m a little scared and then your mother turns to get something out of her purse hanging on the back of her desk, and she whispers the answer to me.
-I immediately blurt it out, and Mr. Wellington says, ’Good Mr. Morris, I didn’t think you were paying attention.’
+I immediately blurt it out, and Mr. Wellington says, ‘Good Mr. Morris, I didn’t think you were paying attention.’
 Well, he was right.
 You know to this day I don’t think I ever read a Mark Twain book.